PathwayCommons/GOList/instructions.md

 http://www.uniprot.org/uniprot/P04637
 ```

-> Note:  Record contains far more information than we would want in our *GO List*; Your job will be to streamline the data presentation to support our functional requirements.
+> Note:  This record contains far more information than we would want in our *GO List*; Your job will be to streamline the data presentation to support our functional requirements.

 To retrieve the corresponding record in xml format, simply append `.xml` to the same url